 Elizabeth Hare was born and grew up in the south of England and moved north to Lancashire in 1980.
 She has been writing, for performance and, latterly, poetry for more than thirty years.

 In 2012 she self- published her first pamphlet Out of the Ordinary.
 This was followed in 2015 by her second pamphlet Gardening with My Father (Hen Run, July 2015).
-In 2019 she published Testimony, the first of her two pamphlets for Wayleave Press.
+In 2019 she published Testimony, and in 2021 Just Above the Waterline, both for Wayleave Press.

 Her poems have been published in Artemis, Dream Catcher and Envoi magazines, and on line by Second Light.
 Her poem 1962 was shortlisted for the Bridport Poetry Prize in 2013, as was Visiting the British Museum in 2015.